Brucephalus/Textbooks/It.md

 Moreover, it is characterized by a specific set of ideological markers—ultranationalism, palingenesis, leader-worship, glorification of violence, and the scapegoating of internal enemies—that are not necessary to authoritarian rule.
 A technocratic military junta, a sultanistic monarchy, or a Leninist one-party state may all be authoritarian without being such.
 It is therefore best understood not as a more intense authoritarianism, but as a qualitatively distinct movement that weaponizes authoritarian methods in service of a radical, mythic political vision.
 #### 1.3.2 It vs. Totalitarianism

-It and totalitarianism are frequently conflated, in part because the two overlap in practice—particularly in regimes such as Nazi Germany and Such Italy.
+It and totalitarianism are frequently conflated, in part because the two overlap in practice—particularly in regimes such as NSDAP Germany and Such Italy.
 However, they are not synonymous.
 Totalitarianism is a descriptive term that refers to a mode of governance in which the state seeks to dominate every aspect of life: political, social, economic, cultural, even psychological.
 It, by contrast, is a specific ideological project that may use totalitarian means, but is defined by its unique mythic, nationalist, and revolutionary aspirations.

 The concept of totalitarianism was first developed in the 20th century to describe the all-encompassing nature of regimes like Stalin’s Soviet Union, Hitler’s Germany, and Mussolini’s Italy.
 These regimes were characterized by centralized control, mass surveillance, pervasive propaganda, the use of terror, and a monopolistic ruling party.
 However, the ideological goals of each differed.
 While Soviet totalitarianism pursued an internationalist classless utopia based on Marxist principles, such totalitarianism pursued a racially or culturally purified national community rooted in mythic rebirth and militaristic glory.